 Before You Apply

-In order to submit a Maryland Small Grants application, the applicant is required to speak with the Weinberg Foundation program director responsible for the grant making area to which the proposal refers before applying.
+Before applying for a Maryland Small Grant, the applicant is required to speak with the program team member for the appropriate area of giving.

 This conversation will ensure that the proposal is a fit with Foundation guidelines and goals.
 In advance of the conversation, you can also send an email identifying your fit with the program area’s goals and priorities listed on our website, and the applicant’s ability to meet the nonprofit budget and geographic requirements.

-If you are unsure of the program director responsible for your area of interest please refer to the list below.
+If you are unsure of the program team member responsible for your area of interest please refer to the list below.

 - Rachel Duden, Program Associate, US Education and MSGP